-Things to look for in an Everyday Carry Flashlight
+Things to look for in the Best Everyday Carry Flashlight

 - Since it is an EDC Flashlight, you want it to be something that is easy to carry.
 When choosing an everyday carry flashlight, you want something that is small but also gives you good illumination

 - What is a lumen?
 A lumen is the unit of measurement for the amount of light being put out by a source.
 Generally speaking, a lumen is about equal to the amount of light given off by a candle.
 As a rule of thumb, you want your flashlight to be at least 100 lumens.
 This is the bare minimum for an EDC Flashlight.
 The brighter the light the better.
 If the situation arises, your flashlight can be used to defend yourself by impairing your attacker’s sight with the light but the light has to be bright enough.

 - What is Candela?
 A Candela is a unit used to measure the luminous intensity in a given direction of a source of light.
 In other words, lumens are how much light is produced overall and candela is how much light is produced in a certain direction.
 Candela is used to measure the “throw” of light or how far the light reaches.